Eating with Orthodontic Appliances

 There are certain dietary habits that are known to cause orthodontic appliances to break, as well as increase the risk of dental disease.
 Teeth move best in a healthy environment and in individuals with excellent overall health, so be sure you have a well-balanced diet.

 If you have orthodontic appliances on your teeth, you must use caution when selecting foods to eat and also while eating.
-Remember, Dr. Stevens aims to achieve your treatment goals with as few disturbances as possible due to appliance breakage or side effects due to poor diet choices.
 So, it is up to you to ensure that you are eating healthy foods to keep your orthodontic appliances in proper condition and to improve your overall health.

 Foods and drinks that may cause dental caries (cavities) should be restricted while wearing braces.
 Sticky food is to be avoided because of the increased risk of dental decay and appliance breakage.
 This type of food sticks to braces and remains on your teeth for long periods of time.
 If food or drinks high in sugar content are to be consumed, we advise having them with regular meals or at one particular time of day.
 Please make sure that careful brushing and rinsing take place immediately afterward.
 Between-meal snacks should be confined to foods without refined sugar and followed by brushing or vigorous rinsing.